j-nirajan/j-nirajan/README.md

 - 🔭 I’m currently working on Problem set 4 filter-less
-- 🌱 I’m currently learning C
+- 🌱 I’m currently working with C
 - 😄 Pronouns: "Neer + ra + jan" or you can call me "Neer"